balanced/balanced.github.com/_posts/2014-05-16-tdd-your-api.md

 ## Getting outside feedback

 Having a public repository to talk about all of this has been very valuable.
-Even in the intial implementation, I was able to solicit feedback from [the authors](https://github.com/balanced/balanced-api/pull/431#issuecomment-29705876) of [Cucumber](https://github.com/balanced/balanced-api/pull/431#issuecomment-29884794)
+Even in the initial implementation, I was able to solicit feedback from [the authors](https://github.com/balanced/balanced-api/pull/431#issuecomment-29705876) of [Cucumber](https://github.com/balanced/balanced-api/pull/431#issuecomment-29884794)